Semester 1 – Fall

 The clinical practicum consists of two clinical semesters.
 The semesters are specified as either an “Abdomen/superficial structures/vascular”, “Obstetrics/gynecology” or “Blended” rotation.
 Each clinical semester is 15 weeks in length.
 An assessment timeline for each clinical semester has been developed so that evaluations can occur in a timely manner.
 The schedule is posted to the CLUS130/240 folder on Blackboard.

 During your clinical rotation, if you are not able to obtain all the competencies at your clinical site, arrangements will be made to obtain the competencies at another site.
-In some cases, the vascular competencies (Extracranial arteries and venous Doppler legs) may be completed and assessed at another site.
+In some cases, the vascular competencies (Lower Ext Venous) may be completed and assessed at another site.
 During the clinical semester, you will document ONLY the ultrasound examinations that you have completed independently in the LOGBOOK section in COMPTRACKER.
 The number of cases listed is a guideline.
 You will not fail the clinical semester if you have not completed the suggested number of cases.
 It is important to produce quality ultrasound examinations.